 [fig. 3.8] Before the viewer enters the gallery, two windows and open door trifurcate the view of the works inside.
 Similar to his array of used panties at Lahi Gallery, Bautista’s mongo seed grid—one of three comprising Mais—continued the artist’s penchant to use the window as an important site of display.
 As part of Mais, he used scotch tape to affix sago seeds, banana flowers and mongo seeds—each in unique grids—to the glass pane of the door, the back wall, and the front display of the Shop 6, respectively.
 The largest configuration was the mongo seeds taped on one of the gallery’s front windows.
 This time, instead of using the window as a way to frame his installation, he used the transparent pane of glass as its physical support.
 To the viewer gazing through the window, the gridded mongo seeds overlay order atop the disarray of broken furniture and worn-out kitchenware.
 The seeds also mirror the other methodical grids—such as the banana flowers and Photo-Id machine discards—pasted on the wall at the far end of Shop 6.
 While Bautista retained a distinct border around the mongo seed grid, the transparency of the window permits Mais to be absorbed into works inside the gallery as some of its mongo seeds blend into the objects behind them.

 Through the left window, immediately beyond the mongo seeds, are Mansueto’s rickety red-painted bedframe and Rivera’s child-sized hanger collages.
 To the side of the bed, under Toledo’s pasted window collage, are Dalena’s vessels and a meandering line of small plastic cups behind a glass jug.
 One of the larger white bowls on the floor next to the bed bears semblance to a bedpan.
 Together, these objects and the seedy condition of the room evoke a sparse prison cell.
 The mongo and sago seeds, carefully taped in rows on the glass at the front of the gallery, mimics a method of keeping track of time under such conditions as the imprisoned person makes a minor mark for the passage of each day.
-All these objects contribute to the illusion of a pitiable makeshift living space made visible to the errant posh passerby through the large-scale windows—a site for unintentional and uncomfortable voyeurism.
+All of these objects contribute to the illusion of a pitiable makeshift living space made visible to the errant posh passerby through the large-scale windows—a site for unintentional and uncomfortable voyeurism.

 From a distance, Mansueto’s lopsided bedframe initially looks as if it collapsed due to structural difficulties of bearing too much weight.
 It slopes like a slide towards Shop 6’s storefront as its front legs have broken from the main body of the frame. [fig. 3.9] At the other end of the bed, towards the back wall of Shop 6, the bedframe’s other set of legs continue to support its wooden slates, an asymmetry that causes the bed to tilt towards the ground.
 Yet, upon closer observation, what appears to be an accident caused by the wear and tear of overuse becomes a theatrical staging of hardship.
 One the bedframe’s detached legs has been decisively placed atop the slates—an impossible position if the legs had simply given out under the weight of a mattress or its occupant.
 While the viewer initially believes the bedframe to be broken, closer examination causes one to feel mildly deceived by the fact that the dilapidated bedframe is actually a construction of indigence rather than the reality of it.
 The illusion is further shattered by the color of the bed—a painted red that announces the bedframe as a work of art rather than a mere piece of furniture.